douglasgreen/outlines/computing/computer_science/computer_science.md

 -   Optimization Problems: Quantum computing could solve complex optimization problems found in logistics, manufacturing, and financial modeling much faster than classical computers.
 -   Material Science: The ability to simulate materials at the quantum level could lead to the discovery of new materials with novel properties.

-As the field of quantum computing continues to grow, it\'s expected that we\'ll see even more innovative applications, potentially transforming how we approach problem-solving across various domains.
+As the field of quantum computing continues to grow, it's expected that we'll see even more innovative applications, potentially transforming how we approach problem-solving across various domains.

 Computer graphics is a vast and dynamic field that intersects technology, art, and design.
 It involves the creation, manipulation, and representation of visual content using computers.
-Let\'s explore the key aspects:
+Let's explore the key aspects:

 #### Basics of Computer Graphics